Chuyu-Team/VC-LTL/ReadMe.md

 ### 4.0.0.10 - Add Vistual Studio 2017 15.8 Support (August 26, 2018 17:20）
-> The new VC-LTL 4.0, code-named "Dawning" has been released.
-As a major version upgrade, you need to pay attention to the following items:
-> 1. Beginning with VC-LTL 4.0, if you need static compilation (dependent msvcrt.dll only), please use `/MT`.
-> 2. VC-LTL 4.0 is not compatible with VC-LTL 3.X compiled static libraries, you need to recompile with VC-LTL 4.0 (Dawning).

 * Fix Bug, Solve "VC-LTL helper for cmake.cmake" syntax error (Thanks to MaMy丶).
 * Fix Bug, Solve the wrong way to determine the path of the CMake script (Thanks to Simple, MaMy丶).
 * Fix Bug, Solve the CMkae and NMake script lib path error problem.